Get a free, no obligation personal loan quote with rates as low as 9.99%

 Percentage Fee And Flat Fee Combo

 Depending on the state of the real estate market in your area, agents may choose to charge a blend of a fee for service and a percentage.
-Especially if it’s a buyer’s market, where it is harder to sell the house, taking more time on the market, the agent can charge a flat rate in addition to a percentage on the sale.
+This may be better suited in a buyer’s market, where it’s harder and takes longer to sell a house.
 It can account for the listing fees and extra marketing effort.

 When negotiating a combination agreement, be sure to read the fine print carefully.
-Real estate agents are bound by professional ethics regulations, but they also know all the loopholes in those rules as a result.
 Don’t be afraid to ask questions and negotiate whenever possible.
 Be sure you understand the agreement; what all the terms mean and how they will practically apply to your situation.

 Who Pays The Real Estate Commission In Canada?